-Do I have to attend training to volunteer?
+Do I have to attend an orientation to volunteer?

-If I cannot participate in the Friendly Social Call program or Grocery Shopper program, how else can I help?
+If I cannot participate in the Friendly Social Call, Grocery Shopper, or Home Delivered Grocery programs, how else can I help?
 Are there other volunteer programs?

 The card program is a great alternative as MOWSF is trying to provide an uplifting “thinking of you” card with each senior’s meal!
 We currently have over 3500 seniors!
 You can also help financially, we are accepting donations to help us continue providing meals and services to homebound seniors and adults with disabilities in San Francisco.

 Do I need to complete a background check if I have already done so in the past for a different organization?

-Yes, we require all volunteers to complete an online background check through Sterling Volunteers for Meals on Wheels of San Francisco.
+Yes, we require all client-facing volunteers to complete an online background check through Sterling Volunteers for Meals on Wheels of San Francisco.
 It typically takes 5 minutes or less to complete and you will be sent a link via email after you fill out our online application.

 Are there volunteer opportunities on the weekend?